ibm-cloud-docs/openwhisk/runtimes.md

 # Runtimes
 {: #runtimes}

 Your apps can be coded and executed in programming languages such as JavaScript or Python.
-Many runtimes are available by default with {{site.data.keyword.openwhisk_short}}.
+Many runtimes are available by default with {{site.data.keyword.openwhisk}}.
 {: shortdesc}

 ## Available images and runtimes